It is important that we understand and respond to the views and expectations of our stakeholders, including our customers.

 To achieve this we need to involve our customers in our plans and listen to their views.

 Our programme of customer engagement incorporates a wide range of activities, including qualitative and quantitative research studies, formal public consultations and direct local engagement.

 Our Stakeholder Review

-Our 2016 event was attended by nearly 100 representatives from regulators, national and local government, environment and community groups and investors.
+Our 2017 event was attended by more than 100 stakeholders who had the opportunity to feedback to our senior management teams and hear first-hand how the business has performed over the past 12 months.
+Steve Robertson Chief Executive welcomed representatives from regulators, national and local government, environment and community groups and investors.

 Guests heard Lawrence Gosden Managing Director of Wholesale Wastewater, Sarah McMath Managing Director of Wholesale Water and Kelly Mcfarlane Managing Director of Customer Services and Retail, update stakeholders on their respective business units.

 Anne Heal, chairwoman of the Thames Water Customer Challenge Group, spoke of the work her team are doing to hold the business to account and praised Thames’ research into its customers and the number of conversations happening at all levels.